General Contractor Markup: Everything You Need to Know

 Therefore, it’s crucial to establish a pricing strategy that caters to your business needs while remaining appealing to your clients.

-What Is the Average Markup for a Builder
+The Average Markup for a Builder

 There is no fixed answer to this question.
 Markup rates can vary significantly depending on the type of project, location, competition, and other factors.
 However, industry experts suggest that a general contractor should mark up labour costs by around 25% and more, and material costs should see a markup of approximately 30% to 50%.